Muhamix/MPADTE/README.md

 mnl {filename}.mnl
 ```

 Excluding the brackets of course.
+More CPU architectures may becone supported soon.

 ---